Daniel-Abrecht/libttymultiplex/README.md

 libttymultiplex is a terminal multiplexing library.
-It allows a program to create "panes", which are a rectangular area on the terminal/screen in which text can be displayed. libttymultiplex is also a xterm-compatible but still incomplete terminal emulator.
-Each pane is like a small terminal, escape sequences can be sent to them.
+It allows a program to create "panes", which are a rectangular area on the terminal/screen in which text can be displayed.
+Each pane is like a small terminal, escape sequences can be sent to them. libttymultiplex is also a xterm-compatible but still incomplete terminal emulator.
+The libttymultiplex library allows for different backends for displaying stuff, which allows it to be used on any display device any of the backends support.

 The public API is fully contained in libttymultiplex.h.
 This library is documented using doxygen, run `make docs` to generate the documentation.